-- 108. All other DCACs must be returned to their DCAC sponsor or approved delegate for destruction, after notifying the Defence Pass Office, or by returning the DCAC to the nearest Defence Pass Office for destruction. - 109.
-When a Defence Pass Office receives notification of a destroyed DCAC, the card will be cancelled.
-When a Pass Office receives a returned DCAC, the receiving Pass Office Operator will cancel and then destroy the DCAC as soon as practicable. - 110.
-The returned DCACs can be physically destroyed using facilities available at the Defence site by cutting or shredding the DCAC. - 111.
-Where a person has ceased to have a legitimate reason to hold a DCAC but has failed to return the card, the relevant sponsor, Commander or Manager must inform their Security Officer or relevant Defence Pass Office in order for any Electronic Access Control Systems (EACS) and building permissions to be deactivated and investigated as appropriate.
+- 107. When a Pass Office receives a returned DCAC, the receiving Pass Office Operator will cancel the DCAC as soon as practicable for destruction after a minimum of six months. - 108.
+The returned DCACs can be physically destroyed using facilities available at the Defence site by cutting or shredding the DCAC. - 109.
+Where a person has ceased to have a legitimate reason to hold a DCAC but has failed to return the card, the relevant sponsor, Commander or Manager must inform their Security Officer or relevant Defence Pass Office in order for any Electronic Access Control Systems (EACS) and building permissions to be deactivated and investigated as appropriate. - 110.
+Security Officers may decide to cancel (immediately revoke base access) or suspend base access as a result of a security incident or unacceptable risk to Defence.
+This base access removal is completed via the DCAC Portal.